 - The grooved blade insert helps prevent grit buildup inside the oar shaft and makes removal easy.

-- The convenient push button locks the blade in the shaft and allows quick, no-tool interchangeability.
+- The convenient push button locks the 1 5/8" diameter shank of the blade in Cataract, Carlisle and 1 7/8" OD Sawyer shafts, allowing quick, no-tool interchangeability.